This article will show you 12 Easy Ways to Enjoy Guava (with Pictures)

 2

 Make some guava pastries and see what you think.
-Tired of the Same Old Berry Danish I say, why not spice up your breakfast routine?
+Fed up with the same old berry danish I say, why not spice up your breakfast routine?

 -